dao-xyz/peerbit-getting-started/README.md

 # Peerbit boilerplate project
-This project contains a minimal configuration on how to use Peerbit and do testing with Jest
+This project contains a minimal configuration on how to use Peerbit and do testing with Jest.
+Clone it to get started right away!

 In [index.ts](./src/index.ts) we are creatinga  Database for text documents, which we try out in the [tests](./src/index.test.ts)